savannahostrowski/atlas-checks/docs/checks/duplicateWaysCheck.md

 ```

-After the preliminary filtering of features,
+After the preliminary filtering of features, we take each Edge and use a series of conditional

-we need to get all the roundabout's edges.
-Sometimes
-roundabouts are drawn as multiple edges so it's important to get all the edges before getting its
-valence.
-This will also prevent us from creating a MapRoulette Challenge for each individual Edge.

-* *Edge edge* - current edge being analyzed
-* *Map<Long, Edge> roundaboutEdges* - Map of Edge ID and associated Edge data
+statements to validate whether we do in fact want to flag the feature for inspection.

 ```java
     protected Optional<CheckFlag> flag(final AtlasObject object)